Biden taps VP Harris to lead response to border challenges

 ———

-Merchant reported from Houston.
-Lemire reported from New York.
-Associated Press writer Lisa Mascaro in Washington contributed reporting.
+Merchant reported from Houston and Lemire from New York.
+Associated Press writer Josh Boak in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.